rubentd/newtab/README.md

 # newtab

-Chrome extension with daily quotes, news, and crypto prices
+Show daily quotes, news, and crypto prices when you open a new tab.

 ![Screenshot](screenshot.png)